thorchain/docs/how-it-works/emission-schedule.md

 The Reserve also backstops Savers and Lending.
 The Reserve is depleted by block rewards and POL and continually topped up by system income.
 {% endhint %}

-The Reserve and other modules can be viewed [here](https://runescan.io/addresses).
+The [Reserve module](https://runescan.io/address/thor1dheycdevq39qlkxs2a6wuuzyn4aqxhve4qxtxt) and other modules can be viewed [here](https://runescan.io/addresses).

 ## Block Rewards